sansomlee2/htn/README.md

 |10|[(3,5),(5,7)]|7|
 |10|[(5,7),(10,12),(4,10)]|17|

-### Submission :
+### Submission Procedures:
-1 Fork the repo
+1. Fork the repo
-2 Edit template class AirMilesPromotion.java
+2. Edit template class AirMilesPromotion.java
-3 submit a pull request for your code.
+3. Submit a pull request for your code.